Xierulean/Discord-Bot/README.md

 # Contribution

 If you would like to help out with the bot.
 Feel free to fork the project, add your changes, then create a pull request.

+## Code Style

+The indentation standard for this project is 4 spaces.